Copper Fire

 The Problem

 In real estate, your brand is your reputation before anyone picks up the phone.
-When buyers and sellers are searching for an agent, they’re not just evaluating credentials — they’re evaluating trust.
-And trust starts with how you show up: your name, your visual identity, your website, your social presence.
-If any of those feel inconsistent, outdated, or generic, the client you were the right fit for moves on to someone who looked more ready.
+Buyers and sellers aren’t just evaluating credentials; they’re evaluating trust, and trust starts with how you show up: your name, visual identity, website, and social presence.
+JJ Team Homes came to us for social media help, but a closer look revealed the brand itself wasn’t keeping pace with the business they’d built.

 The Cost